Skip to main content

 What’s better than one pet rabbit?
 An entire litter of bunnies (as long as you’re prepared for them, of course).
 If you’ve been wondering, “Is my rabbit pregnant?” now is the time to find out for sure.
 After all, you don’t want to be caught unaware and suddenly have a whole new colony of animals in your hutch.

 Sometimes, lady bunnies can take on the behaviors of expectant mamas, but it’s actually a false pregnancy.
 The best way to find out if your rabbit is pregnant is to take her to the vet and have them confirm it.
-However, when you’re figuring it out herself, these are the signs that a rabbit is pregnant.
-If you see these behaviors, be sure to call your animal doctor.
+However, when you’re figuring it out yourself, you should look for the signs that a rabbit is pregnant.
+If you spot these behaviors, be sure to call your animal doctor.

 A bunny sits on a bed

-Jennifer Chen/Unsplash.com
+Jennifer Chen/Unsplash

 She’s recently been with an intact male

-veterinarian weighing rabbit
+Veterinarian weighing rabbit

 Olena Yakobchuk/Shutterstock